 Today, Cleveland County continues to be a thriving community with a mix of industries, including manufacturing, healthcare, and education.
 The county is known for its dedication to preserving its history, with several museums and historic sites showcasing its rich heritage.

-This timeline provides a concise overview of the key events in the history of Cleveland County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Cleveland County, North Carolina.

 • 1762: Cleveland County is formed from portions of Lincoln County.